DarshKodwani/Parity_fifth_force/README.md

 # Parity_fifth_force
-Parity breaking correlation functions in LSS and there sensitivity to fifth forces
+Parity breaking correlation functions in LSS and their sensitivity to fifth forces